PeterKDunn/SRM-Textbook/README.md

 The content covers:

-- Asking research questioins that can be answered using quantitative methods
+- Asking research questions that can be answered using quantitative methods
 - Designing quantitative studies
 - Collecting data
-- Summaraising data, with graphs and numbers
+- Summarising data, with graphs and numbers
-- Analysising data:
+- Analysing data:
   - Using confidence intervals (proportions, means, odds ratios)
   - Using hypothesis tests (means, odds ratios)
   - Correlation and regression